Tempted to use a nulled WordPress themes or plugins?

 Why Do Nulled WordPress Themes and Plugins Exist And Where To Find Them?

-First launched in 2003, WordPress has made it easy for people without any technical abilities to build a website.
+First launched in 2003, WordPress has made it easy for people without any technical abilities to build a new WordPress website.
 Moreover, with the advent of shared hosting, it is now cheaper than ever to create a WordPress website.
 An unfortunate side effect is that this cultivates an environment where site owners don’t want to invest too much in building a website.

 Premium WordPress themes and plugins may be out of budget, especially for site owners who are just starting out.
 And while there are free plugins and themes that site owners can choose from, free software is just not as powerful as their premium versions.
 This is why there is a demand for nulled WordPress themes and plugins.